 Running a train with two traction units can take different forms – e.g.:

-Last year, the Rail Cargo Group operated trains equipped with reinforced couplers and buffers for the first time.
+Since 2017, Rail Cargo Group has been operating trains that are equipped with reinforced couplers and buffers.
 These allow a fifty percent higher trailing load to be pulled.
 With a resulting reduction in the number of traction units required.